Dimers on Riemann surfaces II: conformal invariance and scaling limit: Universality of cycle rooted spanning forests

 To see that we can apply \cref{cor:Uchiyama}, we need to verify that $D_k^\d$ converges to $D_k$ in the Carath\'eodory sense.
 To see that the loop-erasure converges, suppose without loss of generality that the convergence of $\tilde \partial^\d$ and $(\cY^\tau_k)^\d$ holds almost surely, by the induction hypothesis.
 Hence $\partial D_k^\d$ converges in the Hausdorff sense to $\partial D_k$, almost surely.
 Moreover, for any point $p_0$ in $D_k$ we have $p_0 \in D_k^\d$ for $\delta$ small enough and furthermore we can find an open neighbourhood of $p_0$ which is contained in $D_k^\d$ for small enough $\delta$.
 In other words, $D_k^\d$ converges in the sense of kernel convergence (\cite[Section 1.4]{Pommerenke}).
 Consequently, applying the Carath\'eodory kernel theorem (Theorem 1.8 in \cite{Pommerenke}), we deduce that for some fixed $p_0 \in D_k$, the Riemann map $\phi_\d$ in the assumptions of Theorem \ref{lem:scaling_limit_main} converges uniformly to $\phi$ on compact subsets of $D_k$.
 Also note that since $\tilde \cY^{\tau_k}$ is a simple curve by the induction hypothesis, $\C \setminus D_k^\d$ is locally connected, uniformly in $\delta$.
-Hence the application of Corollary \ref{cor:Uchiyama} is justified and the proof is complete. \end{proof}
+Hence the application of Corollary \ref{cor:Uchiyama} is justified and the proof {of \Cref{thm:main_tech}} is complete. \end{proof}

-Using \cref{thm:main_tech} and \cref{lem:MC_branch}, we know that the portion of the discrete CRSF sampled in any finite number of Wilson algorithm steps (i.e., a finite number of macroscopic branches in the CRSF) converges in law to a subset of $M$ sampled using the continuum algorithm described above.
-To complete the proof of \cref{thm:CRSF_universal}, we need a version of Schramm's finiteness theorem (originally proved in \cite{SLE}).
+Using \cref{thm:main_tech} and \cref{lem:MC_branch}, we know that the portion of the discrete CRSF sampled in any finite number of Wilson algorithm steps (i.e., a finite number of macroscopic branches in the CRSF) converges in law to a subset of $M$ sampled using the continuum algorithm described above. {In fact, since in {the discrete version of} Wilson's algorithm, the order in which the branches are sampled does not alter their joint law, the same is true for the continuum Wilson's algorithm using \Cref{thm:main_tech}.} To complete the proof of \cref{thm:CRSF_universal}, we need a version of Schramm's finiteness lemma (originally proved in \cite{SLE}).
 This is achieved in \cref{lem:Schramm_finiteness}, which introduces ideas (especially the ``good algorithm") which will be important for the local coupling argument later.
 We start to discuss this below.